 In preparation of this report, and as a starting point for the survey, a literature review was conducted that focused on academic publications and industry reports on the collaboration between citizen energy cooperatives and local municipalities.
-The list of resources reviewed can be found in Annex.
-Based on this analysis, a list of issues of sociotechnical, organisational, environmental, social, financial, legal and political substance, was compiled and shared with the members of the LIFE LOOP project consortium for feedback and additional input; this request was particularly addressed to the project's pilot organisations in Croatia, Greece and Romania.
+The list of resources reviewed can be found in the Annex.
+Based on this, a list of sociotechnical, organisational, environmental, social, financial, legal and political substance, was compiled and shared with the members of the LIFE LOOP consortium for feedback and input; this request was particularly addressed to the project's pilot organisations in Croatia, Greece and Romania.
+Three online meetings were organised between REScoop.eu and the Pilot organisations (all members of the 3 Task Forces - see below).
+These conversations informed the addition of further questions to be explored in the survey.

 After integrating the feedback received, a survey was prepared, including a list of statements for participants to rate on a Likert scale.
 The options given were: Strongly agree (SA); Agree (A); Neutral (N) Disagree (D); Strongly Disagree (SD); and I don't know (NK).
 The survey was reviewed by colleagues from REScoop.eu and Energy Cities.
 The survey was then disseminated in three waves.
 The first wave targeted LIFE LOOP consortium members and their networks.
-The second wave targeted the networks of REScoop.eu and Energy Cities through an internal member mailing.
-Lastly, the survey was shared more generally with relevant coalitions, contacts from other related projects, and social media, clearly indicating the target audience: citizen organisations (energy cooperatives or energy communities) and local municipal governments.
+The second wave targeted the networks of REScoop.eu and Energy Cities through internal member mailings.
+REScoop.eu also shared the call to action through its Basecamp Community Energy Agora (an interactive platform that brings together energy community stakeholders across Europe).
+Lastly, the survey was shared more generally with relevant coalitions, such as the Community Power Coalition mailing list, contacts from other related projects, and social media, clearly indicating the target audience: citizen organisations (energy cooperatives or energy communities) and municipal governments.
+For all three waves the communication strategy included: a landing page, personal emails to identify relevant actors and relevant networks (to further amplify our message), a tailored campaign on social media (and the mobilisation of the project partners to join and promote it), the addition of the survey to the newsletters of Energy Cities and REScoop.eu, including a countdown for the final week with more intensified messaging.
+Our aim was to collect around 100 responses in order to compile a representative sample.

-Our aim was to collect around 100 responses in order to compile a representative sample of barriers and opportunities.
-The survey was open for a month (mid-January to mid-February 2023).
-In total, we received 72 responses of which 70 were valid and reliable1.
+The survey was open for a month (mid-January to mid-February 2023) and despite the efforts outlined above, in total, we received 72 responses of which 70 were valid and reliable1.
+However, given the literature review, feedback and interviews it was felt that 72 responses were still a useful and valid data source from which to undertake our analysis.

-1 We rejected 1 respondent from Palestine (out of scope), as well as another respondent who provided only unreliable, extreme responses and input in Croatian language.
+We rejected 1 respondent from Palestine (out of scope), as well as another respondent who provided only unreliable, extreme responses and input in Croatian language.